-Rachel Lyon, Chair

-Professor: Rick Worland; Associate Professors: Carolyn Macartney, David Sedman, Pamela Elder, Sean Griffin, Kevin Heffernan; Assistant Professors: Mark Kerins, Derek Kompare; Senior Lecturer: Kelli Herd.
+Professors: Rachel Lyon, Rick Worland.
+Associate Professors: Kevin Heffernan, Lisa Kaselak, Derek Kompare, Carolyn Macartney, David Sedman.
+Assistant Professor: Mark Kerins.
+Senior Lecturer: Kelli Herd.

-Students pursue a Cinema-Television curriculum that provides a well-rounded program of technical, scholarly and aesthetic training in the fields of film, television and emerging media.
-The degree requires 48 credit hours, designed to prepare students for careers in professional film/television/new media production and/or writing, and to develop their creative abilities in the art form.
-A wide variety of courses in cinema and television history, theory and criticism provide a basic and necessary knowledge of these media as art forms and as vibrant social and cultural institutions.
-Courses in single-camera production, multiple-camera production and production specialization offer experience in writing, shooting, directing and editing film and video projects.
-In addition, students are required to pursue cocurricular elective courses in the creation and study of the traditional fine arts in Meadows.
-Students are also encouraged to take an internship in the professional sector in order to gain practical experience in the field and establish professional contacts.
+Students pursue a cinema-television curriculum that provides a well-rounded program of technical, scholarly and aesthetic training in the fields of film, television and emerging media.
+The degree requires 48 credit hours, designed to prepare students for careers in professional film, television, new media production and/or writing, and to develop students' creative abilities in the art form.
+A wide variety of courses in cinema and television history, theory, and criticism provide a basic and necessary knowledge of these media as art forms and as vibrant social and cultural institutions.
+Courses in single-camera production, multiple-camera production and production specialization offer experience in writing, shooting, directing, and editing film and video projects.
+In addition, students in Meadows are required to pursue cocurricular elective courses in the creation and study of the traditional fine arts.
+Students are also encouraged to take an internship in the professional sector to gain practical experience in the field and establish professional contacts.
 Finally, students complete a capstone course (creative, business or history/criticism) as preparation for a career in the media industries or further graduate studies.

+Instructional Facilities.
 The Division of Cinema-Television is located in the Umphrey Lee Center, which houses faculty offices, classrooms, audio, video and film production, and media support areas.
 These include nonlinear video editing labs, graphics labs, storage and equipment checkout, digital audio editing rooms, a recording studio, an audio mixing suite, viewing rooms, a seminar room, and production classrooms.
-Two additional screening classrooms equipped for film, video and DVD projection are located in the Greer Garson Theatre, and a shooting stage is located in McFarlin Auditorium.
+Two additional screening classrooms equipped for film, video and

+DVD projection are located in the Greer Garson Theatre, and a shooting stage is located in McFarlin Auditorium.
-Admission and Degree Requirements

-To be admitted to the major in cinema-television, a student must complete the following courses with a cumulative 3.0 G.P.A.: ENGL 1301 and 1302, an approved liberal arts course, CTV 1301 (Film and Media Aesthetics), and CTV 1302 (Media and Culture).
-Students transferring from other universities must have completed equivalent courses and obtained the equivalent G.P.A. in those courses before they can be admitted to the major.
+Admission and Degree Requirements.
+To be admitted to the major in cinematelevision, a student must complete the following courses with a cumulative 3.0 GPA: ENGL 1301 and 1302, an approved liberal arts course, CTV 1301 Film and Media Aesthetics, and CTV 1302 Media and Culture.
+Students transferring from other universities must have completed equivalent courses and obtained the equivalent GPA in those courses before they can be admitted to the major.

-Upon acceptance into the major, students are required to pass the following courses with a grade of C- or better in order to receive their degree: CTV 1304 (Basic Video and Audio Production), CTV 2351 (International Film History) and CTV 2354 (Basic Screenwriting).
+Upon acceptance into the major, students are required to pass the following courses with a grade of C- or better to receive their degree: CTV 1304 Basic Video and Audio Production, CTV 2351 International Film History and CTV 2354 Basic Screenwriting.

-Internships
+Internships.
 Upon attaining upperclass status, qualified students are encouraged to pursue internships that enable them to work under the guidance of professionals in the motion picture, television, cable and other electronic media industries.
 Non-classroom internship credit is limited to three credit hours taken as an elective on a pass/fail basis.
 Students must be a declared CTV major, must have taken CTV 1304 and must obtain permission of the chair.

-Directed Studies
+Directed Studies.
 A directed study is a close collaboration between a professor and an advanced student with junior or senior standing who conducts a rigorous research or creative project that goes beyond the experience available in course offerings.
 The student must secure formal approval from the professor to undertake a directed studies project.

-Class Attendance
+Class Attendance.
 Due to limited class space and enrollment pressures, a student who fails to appear on the first day or who fails to attend three consecutive class meetings during an academic term without establishing contact with the instructor may be administratively dropped from a course.

-B.A.
+Program of Study B.A.
 Degree in Cinema-Television